Moddable-OpenSource/moddable/documentation/devices/pico.md

 # Getting Started with Raspberry Pi Pico

 Copyright 2021 Moddable Tech, Inc.<BR>
-Revised: April 27, 2021

-> Note: This is preliminary documentation for a port-in-progress.
-The Raspberry Pi Pico port of the Moddable SDK is not ready for general use.
-The port and this documentation are provided for the community to work together to finish the port.
+Revised: March 18, 2022

 This document describes how to start building Moddable applications for the Raspberry Pi Pico.
 It provides information on how to configure host build environments, how to build and deploy apps, and includes links to external development resources.

+> Note: The Pico port is solid and mostly complete.
+Future work to include:
+>
+> - Mods
+> - TC53 IO
+> - PWM output
+> - Audio
+> - JavaScript Atomics
+> - Web Workers making use of the second core
+> - PIO integration
+> - Building on Windows

 ## Table of Contents